Spanish Colonial Revival architecture

-In Mexico, the Spanish Colonial Revival in architecture was tied to the nationalist movement in arts encouraged by the post-Mexican Revolution government.
+In Mexico, the Spanish Colonial Revival in architecture was tied to the nationalist movement in the arts encouraged by the post–Mexican Revolution government.
 The Mexican style was primarily influenced by the Baroque architecture of central New Spain, in contrast to the U.S. style which was primarily influenced by the northern missions of New Spain.
 Subsequently, the U.S. interpretation saw popularity in Mexico and was locally termed colonial californiano.

-Today, tract home design in Southern California and Florida largely descends from the early movement.
+Modern-day tract home design in Southern California and Florida largely descends from the early movement.
 The iconic terracotta shingles and stucco walls have been standard design of new construction in these regions from the 1970s to present.